AdamSoloMe/SoloTunes/README.md

 ## Getting Started

-To run the SolTune application on your local machine, follow these steps:
+To run the SoloTune application on your local machine, follow these steps:

 1. **Prerequisites:** Make sure you have Java and JavaFX and Apache Netbeans IDE installed on your system.